pentaho/pentaho-platform-plugin-common-ui/docs/platform/bundling.md

 ---
-title: Bundling a visualization
+title: Bundling a web package and provisioning
-description: Explains the core concepts and walks through the creation of a kar file for deploying a visualization in the Pentaho Platform.
+description: Explains the core concepts and walks through the creation of a kar file for deploying a web package in the Pentaho Platform.
-parent-title: Visualization API
+parent-title: ""
 layout: default
 ---